guozhen-jenn-zhu/CSI-Bench-Real-WiFi-Sensing-Benchmark/README.md

 This repository provides a unified framework for training and evaluating deep learning models on WiFi Channel State Information (CSI) data for various sensing tasks.
 The framework supports both local execution and cloud-based training on AWS SageMaker.

+As we have recently fixed some data issues and updated the dataset, we rerun the experiments.
+Please find the updated results in RESULTS.md.

 ## Installation and Setup

 ### Prerequisites